01 Oct A Healthy Home For The Holidays

 - Consider having only one person serve the food so as not to have more than one person handling serving utensils.

 - Clean and disinfect all dishes and serving ware.

 - Wash and disinfect countertops and high-traffic areas.

 - Replace filters in your home AGAIN

-- Consider having the same professional natural cleaning crew come back and do a post-cleaning package.
+- Consider having the same professional natural cleaning crew return and do a post-cleaning package.

-The CDC also recommends when planning to host holiday celebrations, you should assess current Covid-19 restrictions in your community to determine whether to postpone, cancel, or limit the number of attendees.
+The CDC also recommends that when planning to host holiday celebrations, you assess current Covid-19 restrictions in your community to determine whether to postpone, cancel, or limit the number of attendees.